If you’re reading this, you are:

 Our outdoor kitchen kits arrive to you in pieces.
 This makes it easy to carry the panels up the stairs or in tight areas.
 It’s even possible to install on a roof deck this way.
 No need for heavy machinery either.

 The RTA outdoor kitchen makes it easy to install utilities as well.
-They don’t have a frame, which makes planning and running utility lines a breeze.
+They don’t have an outdoor kitchen frame, which makes planning and running utility lines a breeze.
 Even when installing on a deck.

 Not to mention, the lack of frame makes our solution more lightweight.
 Therefore, an RTA outdoor kitchen is more suitable for a deck.